kitzmiller/tlsscan/README.md

                        Overrides --ciphers.
     --ciphers STRING   Use an OpenSSL cipher string when connecting.
     -h, --help         This message
+    --include-failures Include failed connections in output
-    -p                 Port, defaults to 443
+    -p                 Port, defaults to 443.
+If 21, 25, 110, 143, 587 then
+                       starttls with the appropriate protocol is assumed. can be overridden with --starttls though.
     --progress         Show progress while scanning
     --pretty           Use JSON_PRETTY_PRINT
-    --include-failures Include failed connections in output
+    --starttls PROTO   PROTO must be supported by OpenSSL.
+Typically just ftp, smtp, pop3, or imap
     -v, --version      Show version information

 ##Note